 “I like you.
-I like the way you do things.” she said.
+I like the way you do things here.” she said.

 “I like you too, Betty.”

-She was a girl scout leader for fifty years (she liked to remind me) and collected everything from ribbons to flowers.
-During a brisk, mid-October walk, donned in three layers and a yellow rain jacket, she pointed out leaves she wanted to take home.
+She was a girl scout leader for fifty years and collected everything from ribbons to flowers to cough drop wrappers.
+During a brisk, mid-October walk, donned in three sweaters and a yellow rain jacket, she pointed out leaves she wanted to take home.
 It was my job to fetch them.
 Once I nearly slipped and tumbled down the embankment which would have spit me out to the freezing river.
 She belly-laughed so hard, she fell back onto a bench and huffed her inhaler.

 I could do this forever, I told her.
-She sighed and said she hadn’t been outside since May.
+She sighed, said she hadn’t been outside since May.

 “Feels good.”
 The wind tousled her gray hair like an old friend.
-She was beautiful, right in her place.
+She was beautiful, perfectly in her place.

-Shortly thereafter, my shift ended.
-I had to return her, even though, if we had it our way, we would’ve frolicked into the woods and lived like the witches we were.
-I clocked out and put an arm around her shoulder, promising I’d see her tomorrow.
+My shift ended and I had to return her to the facility, even though, if we had it our way, we would’ve frolicked into the woods and lived like the witches we were.
+I clocked out and waved, promised I’d see her tomorrow.

 “You got any rum, Buzz?”